-Due to Triangle SBIC's and Triangle SBIC II's status as licensed SBICs, Triangle SBIC and Triangle SBIC II have the ability to issue debentures guaranteed by the SBA at favorable interest rates.
+Due to Triangle SBIC and Triangle SBIC II's status as licensed SBICs, Triangle SBIC and Triangle SBIC II have the ability to issue debentures guaranteed by the SBA at favorable interest rates.
 Under the Small Business Investment Act and the SBA rules applicable to SBICs, an SBIC (or group of SBICs under common control) can have outstanding at any time debentures guaranteed by the SBA up to two times (and in certain cases, up to three times) the amount of its regulatory capital, which generally is the amount raised from private investors.
 The maximum statutory limit on the dollar amount of outstanding debentures guaranteed by the SBA issued by a single SBIC is currently \$150.0 million and by a group of SBICs under common control is \$225.0 million.
 Debentures guaranteed by the SBA have a maturity of ten years, with interest payable semi-annually.
 The principal amount of the debentures is not required to be paid before maturity but may be pre-paid at any time.
 Debentures issued prior to September 2006, were subject to pre-payment penalties during their first five years.
 Those pre-payment penalties no longer apply to debentures issued after September 1, 2006.

-As of June 30, 2011, Triangle SBIC has issued the maximum \$150.0 million of SBA-guaranteed debentures and Triangle SBIC II has issued the maximum \$75.0 million in face amount of SBA-guaranteed debentures.
-In addition to the one-time fee of 1.0% on the total commitment from the SBA, the Company also pays a one-time fee of 2.425% on the amount of each debenture issued (2.0% for SBA LMI debentures).
+As of March 31, 2011, Triangle SBIC has issued \$140.5 million of SBA-guaranteed debentures and has the current capacity to issue up to the statutory maximum of \$150.0 million, subject to SBA approval.
+As of March 31, 2011, Triangle SBIC II has issued \$75.0 million in face amount of SBA-guaranteed debentures.
+In addition to the one-time 1.0% reservation fee on the total leverage commitment from the SBA, the Company also pays a one-time 2.425% fee on the amount of each debenture issued (2.0% for SBA LMI debentures).
 These fees are capitalized as deferred financing costs and are amortized over the term of the debt agreements using the effective interest method.
-The weighted average interest rate for all SBA-guaranteed debentures as of June 30, 2011 was 4.64%.
-The weighted average interest rate as of June 30, 2011 included \$205.0 million of pooled SBA-guaranteed debentures with a weighted average fixed interest rate of 4.97% and \$19.1 million of unpooled SBA-guaranteed debentures with a weighted average interest rate of 1.17%.
+The weighted average interest rate for all SBA-guaranteed debentures with a weighted average fixed \$205.0 million of pooled SBA-guaranteed debentures with a weighted average fixed interest rate of 4.97% and \$9.6 million of unpooled SBA-guaranteed debentures with a weighted average interest rate of 1.29%.